Our counselling service has been accredited by the British Association for Counselling and Psychotherapy.

 Chelmsford Counselling Foundation (CCF) was established in 1974 under the former name of Writtle Pastoral Foundation.
 Now a charitable company based in central Chelmsford, CCF has a strong reputation for high standards of training and practice.

-CCF aims to offer individual, couple and group counselling at an affordable price and is open to anyone over the age of 18 living in Chelmsford and surrounding districts.
-The Foundation is committed to the professional practice of counselling, seeking to promote personal growth towards psychological and emotional health.
+CCF aims to offer psychodynamic counselling to individuals and couples.
+Counselling is available at an affordable price and is open to anyone over the age of 18 living in Chelmsford and surrounding districts.
+CCF is committed to the professional practice of counselling, seeking to promote personal growth towards psychological and emotional health.

 CCF also operates an established and highly regarded training programme, with a development route from introductory and skills courses through to BACP-accredited Diploma level training in psychodynamic counselling for those wishing to pursue a career as a professional counsellor.

 CCF provided counsellors in surgeries in Mid Essex Primary Care Trust for 10 years, working with GPs to improve access to counselling within the NHS framework and now delivers services to the NHS – IAPT (Improved Access to Psychological Therapies) in the Mid Essex area.

 Our aim is to enable local people to easily access counselling.
 In order to do this we will apply the following principles in order to build on existing good practice: